ishotjr/project-18-1-answer/README.md

 # project-3-1-answer
-An answer to Project 3.1 exercise from Chapter 3
+Project 3.1 answers from Chapter 3 of "[Learning C with Pebble](http://pbl.io/cbook)"